talon-one/talon_go/docs/LoyaltyProgramBalance.md

 `func (o *LoyaltyProgramBalance) SetExpiredBalance(v float32)`

 SetExpiredBalance gets a reference to the given float32 and assigns it to the ExpiredBalance field.

+### GetPendingBalance

+`func (o *LoyaltyProgramBalance) GetPendingBalance() float32`

+GetPendingBalance returns the PendingBalance field if non-nil, zero value otherwise.

+### GetPendingBalanceOk

+`func (o *LoyaltyProgramBalance) GetPendingBalanceOk() (float32, bool)`

+GetPendingBalanceOk returns a tuple with the PendingBalance field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasPendingBalance

+`func (o *LoyaltyProgramBalance) HasPendingBalance() bool`

+HasPendingBalance returns a boolean if a field has been set.

+### SetPendingBalance

+`func (o *LoyaltyProgramBalance) SetPendingBalance(v float32)`

+SetPendingBalance gets a reference to the given float32 and assigns it to the PendingBalance field.

 ### GetSpentBalance